-In March of 2017, my youngest child, Julian, was diagnosed with autism.
+In March of 2017, my youngest child was diagnosed with autism.
 It didn’t really come as a shock… We were pretty much expecting it.

-Julian and Dominic (his identical twin) made their grand entrance into this world bit too early.
+He and his identical twin made their grand entrance into this world bit too early.
 There was no particular reason for for their untimely arrival.

 My guess is that they heard all the commotion being made by their older brothers and sister.
 (Yes you counted correctly.
 5 kids.)

 Ever since their 6 week NICU stay, the twins presented with various delays – mostly in their language development.
-So Julian’s autism diagnosis was one more stop on our journey into uncharted waters.
+So this autism diagnosis was one more stop on our journey into uncharted waters.

 Back to the reason for this blog…

-Since Julian’s diagnosis, I’ve become increasingly frustrated.
-I’m frustrated that when Julian’s doctor told me he “had autism,” he gave me a pamphlet and TRIED to send me on my way.
+Since J’s diagnosis, I’ve become increasingly frustrated.
+I’m frustrated that when his doctor told me he “had autism,” he gave me a pamphlet and TRIED to send me on my way.
 (He was not successful.)

-I’m frustrated by the numerous road blocks I face on a daily basis trying to get him the proper care.
+I’m frustrated by the numerous road blocks I face on a daily basis trying to get him services.
 I’m frustrated that I keep having to fill out milestone charts that don’t apply to my kid.